To design a successful B2B incentive program, it is important to understand the various types of loyalty.

 The benefit of the relationship may be due to convenience or lack of a better option, making customers stick to a brand.
 It may work well in some contexts, such as new markets, location or scarcity, but the relationship is transactional, not emotional.

-Incentive programs drive loyalty.
+B2B incentive programs drive loyalty.
 However, brands must consider what type of loyalty they have and want their incentive to create.
 What are the behaviours a brand wants its customers to change?
 Should their incentives focus on customer commitment to transactions or to take offers and drive incremental sales?
-An incentive program must encourage and foster personal and relevant relationships, which result in long term gains and true loyalty.
+A B2B incentive program must encourage and foster personal and relevant relationships, which result in long term gains and true loyalty.